aws-samples/simple-game-studio-on-aws/README.md

 If you see this kind of message, read error messages and delete resources manually before running `destroy` command again.
 You can also delete stacks in AWS Cloudformation console.

-Even after destroying, S3 buckets and keys are not deleted (`status: DELETE_SKIPPED` in CloudFormation console) to prevent backups deleted.
+Even after destroying, S3 buckets, keys, some EBSs are not deleted (`status: DELETE_SKIPPED` in CloudFormation console) to prevent backups deleted.
 You can manually delete it if you are just trying this repository.
 Using AWS CLI is a good idea to delete multiple buckets.
 (e.g. `$ aws s3 ls | cut -d" " -f 3 | grep  '^setupstack-*' | xargs -I{} aws s3 rb s3://{}`. appending `--force` will delete all the contents in found buckets.
 Be careful!)